RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.s3_integration.md

   all matched files and concatenate them into a single file.
   2) a list of strings representing the file name.
 Note that in this case, we do not accept directory names in the list.
+  artifact_type:
+  The expected type of the S3 files.
+The `ArtifactType` class in `enums.py` contains all supported types, except for ArtifactType.UNTYPED.
+Note that when multiple files are retrieved, they must have the same artifact type.
   format:
-  The format of the S3 files.
+  If the artifact type is ArtifactType.TABLE, the user has to specify the table format.
   We currently support JSON, CSV, and Parquet.
-Note that currently, when multiple files are retrieved, these files must have the same format.
+Note that when multiple files are retrieved, they must have the same format.
+  merge:
+  If the artifact type is ArtifactType.TABLE, we can optionally merge multiple tables into a single DataFrame if this flag is set to True.
   name:
   Name of the query.
   description: